Understanding Male Pattern Hair Loss: Effective Treatments, Realistic Expectations, and Latest Advances

 Usage: Daily oral dose.

-Side effects: Sexual dysfunction (1-5%), mood changes, rare breast tenderness.
+Side effects: Sexual dysfunction (1-5%), mood changes, depression, rare breast tenderness.

 Realistic expectations: Maintains existing hair and regrows some; stopping treatment reverses benefits.